tryolabs/aws-workshop/workshop/s3-web-ec2-api-rds/02-EC2-instances.md

 ## Launch your first EC2 instance

 We are ready to launch our first EC2 instance.
-We will create a standard EC2 instance, add a [startup script](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) and finally create a [security group](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html) that will control the outbound and inbound in our EC2 instances.
+We will create a standard EC2 instance, add a [startup script](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) (which will run automatically when the instance boots) and finally create a [security group](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html) that will control the outbound and inbound in our EC2 instances.

-1. Go to the **EC2** under **Compute section**.
+1. Go to the **EC2** under **Compute section**, and in the top right corner, you can pick the region we are going to use.
+In this case, we will be using the same region that we used for the S3 bucket setup earlier, that is, `US East (N. Virginia)`.
 2. Click on Launch Instance.
 3. Look for Ubuntu Server (make sure it says Free tier eligible) and click Select.
 4. Select `t2.micro` and then click on Next: Configure Instance Details.
 5. Select our `ApiRole` on **IAM role**.
-6. On Advance Settings, there you have to select As text in User data and paste this bash script:
+6. On Advanced Details, select "As text" in User data and then paste the following bash script:
     ```
     #!/bin/bash
     export LC_ALL=C.UTF-8